Chrispresso/SuperMarioBros-AI/README.md

 - `--debug`.
 When this option is present, certain information regarding generation, individuals who have won, new max distance, etc. will print to the command line.

 ## Running Examples
-I have left two folders for examples.
-One contains an individual capable of beating 1-1, the other contains an individual capable of beating 4-1.
+I have several folders for examples.
 If you want to run any them to see how they perform, do:
   - `python smb_ai.py --replay-file "Example world1-1" --replay-inds 1213,1214`.
 This will load `settings.config` from the `Example world1-1` folder and replay the best individual from generation 1213 and 1214.
-  - `python smb_ai.py --replay-file "Example world4-1" --replay-inds 1377`.
-This will load `settings.config` from the `Example world4-1` folder and replay the best individual from generation 1377.
+  - `python smb_ai.py --replay-file "Example world4-1" --replay-inds 2259`.
+This will load `settings.config` from the `Example world4-1` folder and replay the best individual from generation 2259.

 ## Creating a New Population
 If you want to create a new population, it's pretty easy.
 Make sure that if you are using the default `settings.config` that you change `save_best_individual_from_generation` and `save_population_stats` to reflect where you want that information saved.
 Once you have the config file how you want, simply run `python smb_ai.py -c settings.config` with any additional command line options.